~|~ no map ~|~ not a chance

 OPEN GOOGLE maps to START MAKING GUESSES or ~ don't ~ it's JUSt a waste of time

-THE ROUTE WILL REVEAL ITSELF AS the race PROGRESSES via SCANNED qr codeS that show the next dot on the map of where to go, you guess the best, legal way to get there
+THE ROUTE WILL REVEAL ITSELF AS the race PROGRESSES via SCANNED qr codeS that PLACE the next dot on the map SHOWING where to go. you THEN guess the best ~ legal~ way to get there

 (A) reveals (B), (b) reveals (c), (c) reveals (d) and so on until you quit, run out of time, or finish